Human Cognition in Machines: A Unified Perspective of World Models: Background

 \subsubsection{Cognitive Architecture in Humans.}

-To say a World Model achieves \textit{Human}-like capabilities in cognition requires a first-principle investigation of Cognitive Architecture Theory in humans.
-Human cognition includes component parts such as motor skills, adaptive learning, perception, symbolic reasoning with language, and memory~\cite{donald1993origins,cognition2000,jaynes2013origin}.
-Human cognition also includes meta-cognition, or consciousness, and refers to a human's ability to self-monitor on more complex tasks~\cite{baars1993cognitive,koriat2006metacognition,rosenthal2000consciousness}.
+To say a world model achieves \textit{Human}-like capabilities in cognition requires a first-principle investigation of Cognitive Architecture Theory in humans.
+Human cognition includes component parts such as motor skills, adaptive learning, perception, symbolic reasoning with language, and memory~\cite{craik1967nature,donald1993origins,cognition2000,grush2004emulation,jaynes2013origin}.
+Human cognition also includes metacognition, or consciousness, and refers to a human's ability to self-monitor on more complex tasks~\cite{baars1993cognitive,koriat2006metacognition,rosenthal2000consciousness}.
+This simply put can be described as \textit{thinking about thinking}, \textit{reasoning about reasoning}.
+This metacognition in humans can best be visualized through Baar's theater analogy used to describe his Global Workspace Theory as an explanation for human consciousness.
+In Global Workspace Theory, there exist component parts of cognition such as memory, language, and sensory processing, and these correspond to the actors, and props on stage with a director offstage giving feedback during rehearsal.
+A spotlight moves from component to component as a human's conscious thinking invokes memories and sensory processing one at a time.
+Despite the spotlight's illusion, all the component parts of the theater remain present, and interact even when the spotlight moves on to focus attention on something else on the stage.

-Language as symbolic reasoning is relevant to our understanding of World Models because both these and humans share the input and output modality of textual language.
+Language as symbolic reasoning is relevant to our understanding of world models because both these and humans share the input and output modality of textual language.
 Early and modern experts on the development of human language have argued that language is a tool in response to external factors like natural selection~\cite{darwin1872descent,pinker1990natural}, and is used to influence the external world~\cite{buhler1934sprachtheorie,lieberman2006toward}.
 An emerging view argues that language evolved from humans’ ability to share intentions (i.e. humans' ability to share goals, to share attention or to share common ground)~\cite{tomasello2005understanding}.
-Human language exists in reference to a World Model shared between a party of humans.
+Human language exists in reference to a world model shared between a party of humans.